 \section{Abstract}

-Learning good self-supervised graph representations that are beneficial to downstream tasks is challenging.
-Among a variety of methods, contrastive learning enjoys competitive performance.
-The embeddings of contrastive learning are arranged on a hypersphere that enables the Cosine distance measurement in the Euclidean space.
-However, the underlying structure of many domains such as graphs exhibits highly non-Euclidean latent geometry.
-To this end, we propose a novel contrastive learning framework to learn high-quality graph embedding.
-Specifically, we design the alignment metric that effectively captures the hierarchical data-invariant information, as well as we propose a substitute of uniformity metric to prevent the so-called dimensional collapse.
-We show that in the hyperbolic space one has to address the leaf- and height-level uniformity which are related to properties of trees, whereas in the ambient space of the hyperbolic manifold, these notions translate into imposing an isotropic ring density towards boundaries of Poincaré ball.
-This ring density can be easily imposed by promoting the isotropic feature distribution on the tangent space of manifold.
-In the experiments, we demonstrate the efficacy of our proposed method across different hyperbolic graph embedding techniques in both supervised and self-supervised learning settings.
+Learning generalizable self-supervised graph representations for downstream tasks is challenging.
+To this end, Contrastive Learning (CL) has emerged as a leading approach.
+The embeddings of CL are arranged on a hypersphere where similarity is measured by the cosine distance.
+However, many real-world graphs, especially of hierarchical nature, cannot be embedded well in the Euclidean space.
+Although the hyperbolic embedding is suitable for hierarchical representation learning, naively applying CL to the hyperbolic space may result in the so-called dimension collapse, \ie, features will concentrate mostly within few density regions, leading to poor utilization of the whole feature space.
+Thus, we propose a novel contrastive learning framework to learn high-quality graph embeddings in hyperbolic space.
+Specifically, we design the alignment metric that effectively captures the hierarchical data-invariant information, as well as we propose a substitute of the uniformity metric to prevent the so-called dimensional collapse.
+We show that in the hyperbolic space one has to address the leaf- and height-level uniformity related to properties of trees.
+In the ambient space of the hyperbolic manifold these notions translate into imposing an isotropic ring density towards boundaries of Poincaré ball.
+Our experiments support the efficacy of our method.